 The Access2Markets portal has been produced in English and offers machine translation into all EU languages in the narrative part (all static web-pages).
 In the dynamic part, i.e. where you look for product specific information it is available in English.

 Unless stated otherwise, the tariff refers to the net weight, which is the weight of the goods themselves without packaging or containers of any kind.

 Use My Trade Assistant on Access2Markets.
-Fill in the ‘country of origin’, the ‘country of destination’ and the product code, and launch your search.
+Fill in the ‘country from’, the ‘country to’ and the product code, and launch your search.
 The results will show information about the applicable duties.

 No. The EU is a customs union, so you only pay duties once, when your product first enters the EU customs territory.